Run an AI Model with Confluent Cloud

 The endpoint resembles

-None of the default IAM roles is limited to only this permission, so it is advisable to create one.
+Because no default IAM role contains only this specific permission, you should create a custom role to maintain least privilege.
 It is also possible to scope service account permissions such that they have access only to a single model resource.

 A connection resource enables you to connect to model providers in a way that protects your secrets, so Flink statements can make calls to these services securely.